jcollard/CSharpCookbook/IfStatements.md

 ### Common Mistakes <!-- omit in toc -->

-There are three common mistake that will not manifest that will not result in an error message but will result in incorrect behavior: Ordering your else if statements incorrectly, using an `else if` when you should use a second `if`, and using an `if` when you should use an `else if`.
+There are three common mistake that will not manifest in an error message but will result in incorrect behavior: Ordering your else if statements incorrectly, using an `else if` when you should use a second `if`, and using an `if` when you should use an `else if`.